π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 The victim is informed:

-a summons has been missed
+A summons has been missed

-a warrant is active
+A warrant is active

-law enforcement is involved
+Law enforcement is involved

-resolution is still possible — briefly
+Resolution is still possible — briefly

 The scammer offers relief through compliance.